bbc/vc2_conformance/docs/source/user_guide/encoder_testing.rst

 name>/encoder/<test-case-name>/``.
 The specific test cases generated will vary depending on the codec features specified.

-Each bitstream must be encoded independently by the encoder under test and the encoded bitstreams stored on disk and the encoder must not crash or produce any warnings.
+Each test case must be encoded independently by the encoder under test and the encoded bitstreams stored on disk.
+The encoder must not crash or produce any warnings when encoding these test sequences.

 Checking the encoded bitstreams